Noted New Zealand environmentalist and entrepreneur Sir Rob Fenwick dies

 Circle co-founder Vicky Robertson, secretary for the environment and chief executive of the Ministry for the Environment, said of Sir Rob: "Over the past five years he has stood with me – and many others – in shared responsibility for long-term investment in our natural resources.
 Sir Rob's legacy needs to be more action and more urgency as we continue his work to secure a New Zealand we are proud to leave for future generations."

-Ngati Whatua Orakei is welcoming Fenwick on to the marae for a day and the family requests that anyone who would like to personally farewell Rob take this opportunity to join them.
+Ngati Whatua Orakei is welcoming Fenwick on to the marae from 11am Saturday and the family requests that anyone who would like to personally farewell Rob take this opportunity to join them.

-Details and information regarding this occasion and Fenwick's funeral at The Holy Trinity Cathedral will appear in the Herald Death Notices over the next few days.
+Details and information regarding Fenwick's funeral at The Holy Trinity Cathedral will appear in the Herald Death Notices over the next few days.

+He is survived by Jennie Lady Fenwick, his daughters Amanda, Charlotte and Isabel Fenwick, his grand-daughter Ruby Smythe, and his daughter in law Rowhan Fenwick.